Til7701/springdoc-openapi-starter-webmvc-ui-error-demo/README.md

 This is a quick demonstration of an error occurring when opening the swagger ui with Bumps org.springdoc:springdoc-openapi-starter-webmvc-ui 2.8.8.

-This error is caused by defining a default value for an enum which is defined in the request and not in the components.
+This error is caused by defining a default value for an enum.

 ## Building the project